Tasting Menus Worth Shelling Out For in London

 Restaurant 1890 by Gordon Ramsay

 Gordon Ramsay’s third restaurant at The Savoy, which holds one Michelin star, is a tribute to esteemed chef Auguste Escoffier, who worked at the esteemed hotel back in 1890 – hence the name.
-The small restaurant opens only for dinner, offering a tasting menu featuring seasonal French dishes with European influences.
+The small restaurant is open for lunch and dinner, offering a tasting menu featuring seasonal French dishes with European influences.
 Think celeriac royale with hazelnut and Iberico, Orkney scallops, native lobster with cucumber, and Yorkshire rhubarb souffle for pudding, rounded off with petits fours.

 Price: £155pp